DaxtonD/FreemanNotes/README.md

 # FreemanNotes

 FreemanNotes is a modern note-keeping web application inspired by the original Keeper project.
-This project is built from scratch with the goal of preserving the original layout and user experience while replacing Firebase with a custom Node/Express backend using a MySQL database.
+This project is built from scratch with the goal of preserving the original layout and user experience while adding user registration and replacing Firebase with a custom Node/Express backend using a MySQL database.

 ## Features